 Organic bromamines to some are an excellent form of swimming pool disinfectant.

 And it is believed that - compared to chloramines, they have less odor and are less irritating to the eyes and mucous membranes of humans.
-Because of these great properties of Br, pool chemicals that release hypobromous acid from organic BR, have gained a wider acceptance in spa installations.
+Because of these great properties of Br, pool chemicals that release hypobromous acid from organic bromine, have gained a wider acceptance in spa installations.

 One of the main advantages of bromine uses in swimming pools and spas - is the fact that the residual concentration is low and no separate substances are required for its removal.

 With the use of swimming pool chlorine some disadvantages will be encountered.
 The same holds true with using bromine.
-One of the main disadvantages of using Br, is that its initial costs are much higher than that of chlorine.
+One of the main disadvantages of using bromine, is that its initial costs are much higher than that of chlorine.
 However, over time the user will see savings in the cost of this pool chemical.

-As I mentioned earlier - the bromamines that are developed from Br use, maintain their killing power in water that has ammonia present; thus, making them just as effective as free chlorine.
+As I mentioned earlier - the bromamines that are developed from bromine use, maintain their killing power in water that has ammonia present; thus, making them just as effective as free chlorine.
 This literally means that they kill pathogenic micro-organisms in the water of swimming pools and spas.

-However, because this pool chemical is so stable in water - its odor on the skin is much harder to wash off after a swim.
+The organic form of bromine that is used for swimming pools and spas are available in tablet form.
+However, because this swimming pool chemical is so stable in water - its odor on the skin is much harder to wash off after a good swim.

 What does this mean?
 Well - it means that they are very cancerous to individuals.
-This could be the main reason why, many owners/operators of swimming pools and spas are aggressively seeking or implementing other means of sanitation methods such as chlorine and UV instead of bromine.
+This could be the main reason why, many owners/operators of swimming pools and spas are aggressively seeking or implementing other means of sanitation methods such as chlorine and UV light instead of bromine.